ryanbland693/CS602-Project/README.md

 2. application/xml
 3. text/html

 There are also 'Admin' endpoints that are used to edit, delete, and add new items.
 The GET requests to add, delete and edit will bring up a form for adding and editing and a confirmation screen for deleting.
 Choosing to edit an item will bring up a form similar to the add form, but the form will be prepopulated with the data already in the database.
 From these pages, a post request can be made to perform the associated action.
+Each option in the navigation bar will bring the user to the correspondening administration page of the item in which all items can be viewed with their details.

 * /admin/paintings
 * /admin/paintings/add